 There are currently no active references in this article.

 Tree 20–25 m.
 Bark brown.
 Branchlets glabrous, remaining green for several years.
-Leaves deciduous, 5–15 cm across, orbicular, palmately three- to five-lobed, lobes shallow, both surfaces glabrous, margins subentire to sinuate; petiole 1–4 cm long, slender, exudes milky sap when broken.
+Leaves deciduous, 5–15 cm across, orbicular, palmately 3- to 5-lobed, lobes shallow, both surfaces glabrous, margins subentire to sinuate; petiole 1–4 cm long, slender, exudes milky sap when broken.
 Inflorescence not seen.
-Samaras ~4 cm long, wings diverging at 45º; nutlets striped or veined.
-Van Gelderen et al. 1994, Rushforth 1995.
-Distribution VIETNAM.
-Habitat Broadleaved, mesic forest between 1600 and 1800 m asl.
-USDA Hardiness Zone 8–9.
-Conservation status Not evaluated.
-Illustration Rushforth 1995.
-Taxonomic note Xu et al. (2008) treat this taxon as a synonym of A. amplum subsp. bodinieri (H. Lév.)
-Y.S.
-Chen.
+Samaras ~4 cm long, wings diverging at 45°; nutlets striped or veined (van Gelderen et al. 1994; Rushforth 1995).

-Acer chapaense seems first to have been collected by Bob Cherry and Keith Rushforth during an expedition to Vietnam in 1992.
+Acer chapaense seems to have first been collected and introduced by Bob Cherry and Keith Rushforth during an expedition to Vietnam in 1992.
 It became established in Bob Cherry’s arboretum at Kulnura, New South Wales, whence seed from the cultivated trees has been distributed, and appears true to type.
-A plant from this source are growing well at Hergest Croft, at over 4 m tall as of July 2019.
+A plant from this source is growing strongly at Hergest Croft, at over 4 m tall as of July 2019.
 A plant at Westonbirt Arboretum promises much in spring but never reaches its potential and is something of a runt.
 It was either planted too deep or sunk following some overzealous soil disturbance at planting time.
 It currently remains as a good example of poor practice.

-The whole plant (at least when young) has a resemblance to members of the Acer campbellii group (Section Palmata Series Sinensia), though this likeness is superficial and entire leaf margins and the presence of milky sap easily extracted from the leaf petioles of A. chapaense separate it from all members of that group.
+Grimshaw & Bayton (2009) note that plants, at least when young, resemble members of the Acer campbellii group (Section Palmata Series Sinensia), though this likeness is superficial and entire leaf margins and the presence of milky sap easily extracted from the leaf petioles of A. chapaense separate it from all members of that group.
 The inclusion of the species as part of the A. campbellii group by van Gelderen et al. (1994) was largely a result of those authors not being familiar with it and arriving at the wrong conclusion about where it ought to be placed.
 The leaves of A. chapaense are leathery, with a faint velvety feel to the underside, and flush red-bronze.
 They persist on the tree for much of the winter, falling in January, not long before the new shoots break.
-Rushforth (1995) noted that in Vietnam he observed it growing in wet forest with a number of broadleaved trees that are generally considered to be hardy, in the United Kingdom at least (Rushforth 1995), but it should probably be given a sheltered site in a moist, fertile situation.
+Rushforth (1995) noted that in Vietnam he observed it growing in wet forest with a number of broadleaved trees that are generally considered to be hardy, in the United Kingdom at least, but it should probably be given a sheltered site in a moist, fertile situation.
 It should be noted, however, that the species has not been seen on recent expeditions to parts of its range, and it is perhaps now extinct in Vietnam (Crowley 2018).